philipd/r-n-r/draft.md

 Another problem with arrays comes from the fact that they are stored in a fixed range of memory locations.
 When we create an array in a language like C, we specify how big the array will be, and the array is essentially defined as "everything from position X in memory to position Y." That's how our program is able to have a well-defined notion of "first," "last," and "length."

 But what if we need more room?
 "No problem!
 Just make the array bigger!
-So if our arrays sits at 0x01 to 0x05, and we need two extra slots, re-define it to be positions 0x01 to 0x07."
+So if our array sits at 0x01 to 0x05, and we need two extra slots, re-define it to be positions 0x01 to 0x07."

 Unfortunately, it's not that simple, because those places in memory are probably already being used by something else.
 So we need to create *a completely new array* and copy everything from the smaller one to the bigger one.
 Oof.